The West Moreton Health Master Plan will help ensure we continue to meet the healthcare needs of our growing and diverse community.

 West Moreton Health wants to be a good neighbour.
 We will continue to work with affected residents, businesses and the wider community to make sure the unit is built and operated with feedback in mind.

-Can the community have a say in the design of the facility?
+Can the community provide feedback in the design of the facility?

-The facility is being designed in collaboration with the community, past consumers of our mental health services and carer representatives.
-Elements of the design have been shown to the nearby residents to give them a say on how this project and understanding of the project’s constraints and opportunities.
+The facility has been designed in collaboration with the community, past consumers of our mental health services and carer representatives.
+Elements of the design have been shown to the nearby residents to give them an understanding of the project’s constraints and opportunities.

 Where will the entrances and exits be for this unit?